marwan-osama/Image-Processing-API/README.md

 # Image Processing API

-A REST API that serves images with on-demand sizes with caching functionality.
+A REST API that serve and process images with on-demand sizes with caching functionality.

 ## Tech-stack